-All our law courses satisfy the degree requirements set by the Bar Standards Board should you wish to qualify as a barrister, for more information visit Bar Standards Board website.
+If you want to qualify as a barrister, all of our law courses satisfy the degree requirements set by the Bar Standards Board.
+You can visit the Bar Standards Board website for more information.

-If you plan to be a solicitor you will need to complete the Solicitors Qualifying Examination (SQE), for more information visit Solicitors Regulation Authority website.
+If you want to become a solicitor, you will need to complete the Solicitors Qualifying Exam (SQE) and have two years of full-time equivalent work experience.
+The Solicitors Regulation Authority website provides more details.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.